th3N0m4d/react-apps-from-scratch/TUTORIAL_1_OF_3.md

 - **@babel/core, @babel/preset-env, babel-loader:** These three packages are commonly installed together whenever you want to take advantage of the latest Javascript features without worrying about backward compatibility with older browsers;
 - **@babel/preset-react:** Allows Babel to transform .jsx files into regular javascript files;

-At this point, we have installed all the necessary packages to create a basic React component and render it into the browser.
+At this point, we have installed all the necessary packages to create a basic React component.
 The only thing we need to do is tell webpack how this is going to happen.

 Start by creating the configuration file: